Ciencia Puerto Rico

 Ciencia Puerto Rico (or CienciaPR) is US-based non-profit organization that advocates for science in Puerto Rico and supports Puerto Rican researchers.
-Their online community of more than 14,000 researchers, educators, students, and allies work to show that science can empower people to improve their lives and society.
+Their online community of more than 17,000 researchers, educators, students, and allies work to show that science can empower people to improve their lives and society.
 They provide resources in both English and Spanish.

 Leadership

 Ciencia Puerto Rico was founded by Daniel Colón Ramos in 2006.
-Giovanna Guerrero-Medina is the executive director, Mónica Feliú-Mójer is the director of communication and science outreach and Greetchen Díaz-Muñoz is the director of science education and community partnerships.
+Giovanna Guerrero-Medina was its first executive director and Greetchen Diaz began as Executive Director in 2024.

 Impact and Collaborations

 As of 2015, CienciaPR was the most popular science and science jobs website in Puerto Rico.
 That year, CienciaPR was recognized as a Bright Spot in Hispanic Education by the White House Initiative on Educational Excellence for Hispanics.
 In 2018, CienciaPR was named Science Defender by the Union of Concerned Scientists.